Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Processing and results

 \subsection{Pretending varying $r_0$ are constant}

 In the spirit of Speckle, we might also want to process data with varying $r_0$ as if $r_0$ were constant during the collection interval.
-What are the consequences and how should the appropriate constant value be calculated?

-Figure~\ref{fig:jpds_granulation_pretend} shows the impact on the restored RMS contrast as a function of the constant $r_0$ used when calculating the SD coefficients for the three datasets with varying $r_0$, as well as the converged error metric.
-Like for the random and systematic errors in $r_0$, we initialized with the correct $\Mmfbd$ coefficients.
+Figure~\ref{fig:jpds_granulation_pretend} shows the impact of this hypothetical situation on the restored RMS contrast as a function of the constant $r_0$ used when calculating the SD coefficients for the three datasets with varying $r_0$, as well as the converged error metric.
+As when processing the random and systematic errors in $r_0$, we initialized with the correct $\Mmfbd$ coefficients.

 The contrast errors are fairly large, even with $r_0$ within the range of the values included in the input.
 There is no clear indication for how the constant $r_0$ should be calculated.
-The arithmetic average is 12 cm for all three datasets, while the optimum assumed $r_0$ seem to vary within the upper half of the individual ranges, based on where the contrasts cross the correct value.
-The error metrics seem to have minima around the crossing points, but too shallow (and in the 6--18~cm case, too messy probably because of local minima) to give any confidence that including a constant $r_0$ would converge to a useful value if included as an unknown in the MFBD processing.
+The arithmetic average is 12~cm for all three datasets, while the optimum assumed $r_0$ seem to vary within the upper half of the individual ranges based on where the contrasts cross the correct value.
+The error metrics seem to have minima around the crossing points, but these are too shallow (and, in the 6--18cm case, show too much variability, probably because of local minima) to give any confidence that including a constant $r_0$ would converge to a useful value if included as an unknown in the MFBD processing.
 Assuming a constant $r_0$ value for the SD processing would probably require figuring out how to properly average $r_0$ values measured within the collection interval.
-And if the individual $r_0$ values are available, there is no reason not to use them!
+Furthermore, if the individual $r_0$ values are available, there is no reason not to use them.